 Annual Meeting Program Committee – Develops and oversees the program for the Annual Meeting, including selection of the educational events and decisions about other programming.
 This committee is seated approximately 18 months in advance of the event and meets frequently by phone, as well as in person at the Annual Meeting.
-Key elements of committee participation include early planning for the meeting, reviewing and scoring Annual Meeting educational-event proposals and abstracts, attending regularly-scheduled conference calls and attending the Annual Meeting.
-Annual Meeting Program Committee Charter Please note this committee operates on an advanced cycle (March to March) and so is already seated for 2019.
+Key elements of committee participation include early planning for the meeting, reviewing and scoring Annual Meeting educational-event Proposals and Abstracts, attending regularly-scheduled conference calls and attending the Annual Meeting.
+Annual Meeting Program Committee Charter Please note this committee operates on an advanced cycle (March to March) and so is already seated for 2021.

 ByLaws Committee – Oversees modifications to the governing documents of the society to ensure contemporary, relevant governance, policies and procedures.
 The committee is convened as required since changes to the documents are not made every year.
 When changes are being considered, the committee meets frequently from May to August.
 ByLaws Committee Charter